-Before the mid-1990s, many Quebecers remember growing up eating wild-harvested leeks.
+Before the mid-1990s, many Quebecers remember growing up eating foraged leeks.
 From the southern states to eastern Canada, there are entire festivals based around this bulbous, woodland ephemeral.
 Also known as ramps, these wild relatives of the onion gained a surge in popularity, filling tables at Quebec farmer’s markets and dinner plates at upscale restaurants—that is, until there were nearly none left.

 In 1995, the province of Quebec made it illegal to sell wild leeks in an effort to conserve dwindling populations, brought to the brink by commercial over-harvesting.

 For more on this issue, I spoke with a friend in southern Ontario.
 Chris Gilmour is a forager and co-owner of Wild Muskoka Botanicals, a producer of artisan wild foods and cocktail mixers.
 He lives on forested acreage with his wife and business partner, Laura Gilmour, outside of Huntsville, Ontario.
 With respective backgrounds in forestry and ecological consulting, they have a combined 12 years of experience interacting with the land for both work and play.